midnight1thais/forum/README.md

 At the moment the application is still in the development process.

-Those responsible for developing this application are:
+Those responsible for developing this application are: <br>
 Amanda Moraes Benites: https://www.instagram.com/amanda_mbenites/ <br>
 Arthur Lehnen Manéa: https://www.instagram.com/arthur_lehnen/ <br>
 Beatriz Fialho Strapazzon: https://www.instagram.com/biafialho27/ <br>